dikmax/mdown/README.md

 -------------------
 ``````

-This will be rendered in html as
+This will be rendered in HTML as

 ```html
 <h1 id="someId">Heading 1</h1>